emdash/irpn/doc/experience.md

-If you install this way, you can also use pack for dependency management in your idris projects, which is important because Idris has a relatively small standard library that is missing things you might expect -- like hashtables.
+If you install this way, you can also use pack for dependency management in your idris projects, which is important because Idris has a relatively small standard library.

+Idris2's standard library is much more complete than that of Idris 1, so this is a good incentive to migrate to Idris 2 as soon as you get far enough into the book.

 # Bugs, Gotchas, and Advice